-There are many uncertainties during hurricane season, and the best way to achieve peace of mind is to prepare as well as you can.
+During an unpredictable storm season, the best way to achieve peace of mind is to prepare.
 Besides securing your property and stocking up on supplies, it’s important to put your financial house in order.
-Preparing your financials now can help ease the burden if a hurricane strikes.
+Preparing your financials now can help ease the burden should a hurricane strike.

-If you need to stock up on bottled water, batteries or nonperishable food items, start early.
+Finally, if you need to stock up on bottled water, batteries or nonperishable food items, start now.
 Look for sales and buy over time to ease the strain on your wallet.
-Create a savings plan for extras to help you budget.
+Create a savings plan to help you budget.

 Preparing yourself financially now, as best you can, for a hurricane can help ease the burden on your wallet if a hurricane strikes.